 As a bonus to this Jenkins CI tutorial, I will provide you with common questions that you might be asked about Jenkins.
 If you apply for a job that requires Jenkins skills, you might need to show your expertise.
 Therefore, I hope to prepare you for those uncomfortable situations when your knowledge is put to the test!

-Course consist of total 1h 37min of content
+Course consist of total 1h 37min of content, in total.

 Senior Software Engineer with more than 8 years of production experience in Web Development.
 Experienced both in frontend and backend technologies.